Our Board

 Greystones Family Resource Centre is run by a Voluntary Board of Management.

-The board of management plays a key role in the oversight and running of Greystones Family Resource Centre.
+The Board of Management plays a key role in the oversight and running of organisation.
 Board members volunteer their time, knowledge and experience free of charge.
-The board members come from the wider Greystones area and meet regularly to plan and review the overall strategic procedures and work of the Family Resource Centre.
-The board of management is made up of a Chairperson, Treasurer, Secretary and 6 ordinary directors.
+Board members come from the wider Greystones area and the broader community and voluntary sector.
+They meet regularly to plan and review the overall strategic development, governance and work of the service.

 Board Members